 2. Access to Unique Opportunities

 AIFs open doors to investment options that aren’t typically available in conventional markets.
-These include niche and high-potential sectors.
+These include niche and high-potential sectors, giving you a chance to explore something different.

 3. True Portfolio Diversification